petwwent/The-Vaccine-Distributions-in-Europe/README.md

 ## How to Use

 1. Clone the repository.
+2. Install the requirements
-2. Run the Python script (`covid19_visualization.py`) in a Jupyter Notebook or any Python environment.
+3. Run the uvicorn on Python environment or run in github codespaces
-3. Explore the interactive choropleth map and customize it as needed.
+4. Explore the interactive choropleth map and customize it as needed.